What we offer

 A women’s English class that aims to develop confidence, fluency and understanding in listening and speaking English to others.
 Each session contains songs and rhymes to develop rhythm in speaking English.
 This class is perfect for beginners, but unfortunately has no crèche.

-A variety of help and support for parents with children under 5 years, which also includes help with filling-in forms, cooking, crafts, meeting and making friends.
+A variety of help and support for parents with children under 5 years, which also includes craft making, supporting families, activities & trips and home visits.
 BFSN are all about developing relationships and building community in a fun, engaging and safe environment.

 Millside Voices – 1:30pm – 3pm